avijitliberty/cloud-native/content/cheatsheets/aws/cdk.md

 ## Further Read

-You can hear about the benefits of CDK from the horse's mouth here: https://aws.amazon.com/cdk/
+You can hear about the benefits of CDK from the 🐎 mouth here: https://aws.amazon.com/cdk/